-The researcher as an "insider" was aware of the correlation between object and subject as well as of relevant interferences in scientific investigations made by the same investigation tools.
+The researcher as an insider was aware of the correlation between object and subject as well

 Idhe points out in Experimental Phenomenology.
 An Introduction how object and subject are deeply correlate:

 In traditional philosophies, a distinction is usually made between object and the subject that knows the object.
 Husserl transformed this distinction into a correlation of what is experienced with its mode of being experienced.
 (42)